Mary Maguire Colum

 Until receiving Yeats’s encouragement, Colum had seen herself as a developing fiction writer.
 Her Synge piece, which was published in the inaugural issue of The Irish Review and lauds Synge as “one of the number who represent Ireland in European literature … who fairly represents us as a nation at all,” represents an important turning point in Colum’s professional life (“John Synge” 40).
 It was her first published critical article and it confirmed Yeats’s estimation of her: “Yeats, speaking to me about things I had published in the Irish Review and elsewhere, advised me to become a critic, and though the advice made no particular appeal to me at the time, as I had sold some short stories in London and was bent on writing a novel, I always kept it in mind” (LD 371).
 This is not to say that Colum took readily to the idea of being a critic; she occasionally published short stories and frequently expressed regret at not becoming an artist in the traditional sense of the word throughout her life.
 Consequently, Colum took a cue from Oscar Wilde to argue that criticism is not “a stepchild and handmaiden of other arts” but rather a creative force in itself (FTR 2).
 Justifying her own artistic importance, Colum maintained throughout her career that criticism was not only the most difficult but also the most powerful form of creative work since it could potentially transform literature and life.

-Mary married Padraic Colum in 1912.
+Mary married Padraic Colum on July 23, 1912.
 After honeymooning in Sussex, the Colums returned to Dublin to find tickets from Padriac’s aunt in Pittsburgh and an invitation for them to honeymoon in the United States.
 Having already taken their honeymoon as well as a house in Donnybrook, the Colums returned the tickets but were promptly told that they would receive another set after their lease was up.
 In 1914, the Colums decided to visit the United States after spending the summer months in a small cottage on Howth Hill and thereby avoiding the hot American summers.
 While at Howth, Padraic continued as a member of the Irish Volunteers while Mary volunteered at the office of the Irish Women’s Council (otherwise known as Cumann na mBan, an Irish Republican women’s paramilitary organization).
 On July 26, 1914, the Colums were peripherally involved in the Howth gunrunning as they made their final preparations to leave for the United States.

 Colum was not without her own political sympathies; however, she repeatedly proclaimed in her criticism that literature was more important than politics.
 In this way, Colum upheld The Irish Review’s initial goal of creating a cultural identity for Ireland through the dissemination and critique of literature, art, and science.
 Although the review, like Colum herself, was partial to Irish nationalism, The Irish Review opened its first issue with the declaration that it wanted to place itself above the fray of political parties by presenting arguments from every side and help Ireland grow as a whole by developing a culture.
 This emphasis on building a culture through the presentation and critique of literature, art, and science was part of a larger cultural trend in Ireland following the great Parnell split (1890).
 However, Irish public discourse soon shifted back to politics as political tension grew and finally erupted in the Easter 1916 Rising, the Irish War of Independence (1919-1921), and the Irish Civil War (1922-1923).
 Avoiding this drastic shift by leaving when she did, Colum brought with her to the United States her turn-of-the-century Dublin belief in cultural freedom.